-There is no prerequisite study for the 2 Unit Year 11 Course.
-Completion of the 2 Unit Year 11 Course is a prerequisite to the study of the 2 Unit Year 12 Course.

-In order to meet the course requirements students must learn about food availability and selection, food quality, nutrition, the Australian food industry, food manufacture, food product development and contemporary nutrition issues.
+There is no prerequisite study for the 2-unit Preliminary course.
+Completion of the 2-unit Preliminary course is a prerequisite to the study of the 2-unit HSC course.
+In order to meet the course requirements, students study food availability and selection, food quality, nutrition, the Australian food industry, food manufacture, food product development and contemporary nutrition issues.

-It is a mandatory requirement that students undertake practical activities.
-Such experiential learning activities are specified in the 'learning to' section of each strand.
+It is mandatory that students undertake practical activities.
+Such experiential learning activities are specified in the 'learn to' section of each strand.